Liking this?

 Analysis vs Description in the IB Extended Essay

-'Merely descriptive' is the most common reason EEs drop from A to B. Learn the 5 analytical moves, how to test your paragraphs, and the evaluative vocabulary that signals A-grade thinking to examiners.
+'Merely descriptive' is the most common reason EEs drop from A to B. Learn the core distinction, the 'so what?' test, and the evaluative vocabulary that signals A-grade thinking.

 The #1 reason IB Extended Essays drop from an A to a B is too much description and not enough analysis.
 This is so common that IB examiners have a phrase for it in their markschemes: "merely descriptive."
 Understanding the distinction and applying it consistently is the difference between an A and a B.